Taylor Westmacott

 Faculty of Arts, Business, Law and Economics

-I'm an MPhil Candidate in the Department of English, Creative Writing, & Film.
+Hi!
+I'm Taylor, an MPhil candidate and early career researcher working in the Department of English, Creative Writing, & Film.

-I worked as a writer and producer in South Australia's corporate film industry between 2017-20.
+I worked in industrial/corporate video as a writer and assistant producer between 2017-20.

-These seemingly discordant turning-points and narratives implicate identical motivations in the death impulse of male delinquents.
-Through their juxtaposition, alongside the application of Jean Baudrillard’s symbolic death and Julia Kristeva's psychoanalytic ontology, this thesis ultimately contributes to the dialogue of several disciplines—moral philosophy, gender theory, psychoanalysis—and aims to highlight the coercive political potential of death in an age of extinctions.
+These seemingly discordant means of history making implicate myriad issues of concern for the cultural reception of the death drive in male delinquents.
+Through their juxtaposition, alongside the application of Jean Baudrillard’s symbolic death and Julia Kristeva's psychoanalytic ontology, this thesis aims to highlight the coercive political potentials of these martyr-narratives in an age of extinctions.

 -